 About half the sky

-half the sky (HTS) is a career platform for women in Asia.
-We connect women to career opportunities at companies that care.
-We also want to equip you with information, tips and strategies to navigate the workplace today and the future.
+half the sky (HTS) is a career platform for women connecting you to career opportunities at companies that care.
+Providing you with information, tips and strategies to navigate the rapidly changing workplace.

 Sign up to get career tips and job alerts directly to your inbox!
 Join us to shape the future of women at work together!